pycountry/pycountry/README.rst

 Scripts (ISO 15924)
 ^^^^^^^^^^^^^^^^^^^

-Access script information based on ISO 15924, useful for applications dealing with linguistic and cultural data.
+Access script information based on `15924 <https://en.wikipedia.org/wiki/ISO_15924>`_, useful for applications dealing with linguistic and cultural data.
 Scripts are available from a database similar to the countries:

 .. code:: pycon